Election Day in West Virginia, Indiana, Ohio and North Carolina: What to watch

 Ohio

-PENNSYLVANIA OR ARIZONA?: Ohio's 12th district will hold special election primaries for the August 7th Special Election to replace former Rep. Pat Tiberi, who resigned in January to lead the Ohio Business Roundtable.
+PENNSYLVANIA OR ARIZONA?: Ohio's 12th district will hold primaries for the August 7th Special Election to replace former Rep. Pat Tiberi, who resigned in January to lead the Ohio Business Roundtable.
 The race was seen as long shot a few months ago, but the special election win in Pennsylvania, and a close race in Arizona, could give the Democrats another chance to flip a House seat before November.

 West Virginia

 TRUMPIER THAN TRUMP: Like Indiana, Republicans here are trying to out-Trump Trump.
 Rep. Evan Jenkins is battling Attorney General Patrick Morrisey and ex-convict Don Blankenship, former CEO of Massey Energy Co.
-In the final days of the primary campaign, Blankenship made multiple racist attacks against Senate Majority Leader Mitch McConnell's father in law.
+In the final days of the primary campaign, Blankenship made multiple racist attacks against Senate Majority Leader Mitch McConnell's father-in-law.
 While Jenkins and Morrisey did not use such personal attacks, both of them said they would not support McConnell as the next Republican Senate leader.
 President Trump urged West Virginia Republicans to avoid supporting Blankenship, and vote for either Jenkins or Morrisey, in the hopes of avoiding another upset ala Doug Jones over Roy Moore in Alabama.
 Whoever emerges from the primary will take on Manchin, another vulnerable Democratic incumbent.
-Trump won the state by over 40 points in 2016, but Manchin -- a former two-term governor -- hopes his moderate views and history with the state will keep him in office.
+Trump won the state by more than 40 points in 2016, but Manchin -- a former two-term governor -- hopes his moderate views and history with the state will keep him in office.

 North Carolina